jonghyuneya/aiml-k.github.io/content/authors/suhyunbae/_index.md

 <!-- 연구분야/주제 관심사 소개 -->
 <!-- 그 외의 것/trivia -->

-Hi!
-My name is SuHyun, a Master student in Mathematical Data Science, Korea University since 2024.
-I'm interested in how to make models truthful.
-Not just LLMs like ChatGPT, but also any foundation models.
+My name is SuHyun, a Master student in Mathematical Data Science at Korea University, and I also completed my undergraduate degree in Mathematics at K.U.

-Talking about my hobby, I played piano since 2013, and was in college band club as keyboardist.
-I also like to play drums.
+I have been interested in creating friendly AI. since I was young.
+So I decided to study mathematics to understand the mathematical principles underlying AI.
+My goal is to analyze and design models rigorously.